-During the nominations process, we invite you to invest in the future of AFA by assisting the Nominations and Elections Committee (NEC) in the process of identifying members to serve on the Board of Directors and NEC.
+During the nominations process, we invite you to invest in the future of AFA by assisting the Nominations & Elections Committee (NEC) in the process of identifying members to serve on the board of directors and NEC.

-Nominations are open for the 2020 AFA Board of Directors and 2020 Nominations & Elections Committee.
-The Call for Nominations will close on May 29.
-Nominees will then be notified and invited to submit materials for consideration by the Nominations & Elections Committee.
+Nominations for the 2021 AFA board of directors and 2021 Nominations & Elections Committee are closed.
+Nominees have been notified and invited to submit materials for consideration by the Nominations & Elections Committee.

 Board of Directors:

 Board members must hold affiliate, emeritus, graduate or professional membership in AFA at the time of nomination/election and maintain throughout their term of office.